alien-rpc/alien-middleware/readme.md

 > uncalled middleware will not be executed.
 Therefore, order your middlewares
 > carefully.

+#### Modifying Response Headers

+Even if a middleware returns an immutable `Response` (e.g. from a `fetch()` call), your _response callback_ can still modify the headers.
+We make sure to clone the response before processing it with any response callbacks.

 ### Merging a Middleware Chain

 By passing a middleware chain to `.use()`, you can merge it with the existing chain.
 Its middlewares will be executed _after_ any existing middlewares in this chain and _before_ any new middlewares you add later.